Here are some details. I am sure you know them already, but they are good to review.

 If you want to drink your coffee and tea with true merit I suggest drinking it from one of my coffee mugs.
 I’d like to offer an indulgence for doing so, but that’s above my pay grade.

-Perhaps I should make a “Liquidum non frangit ieiunium” mug.
+I just happen to have available a “Liquidum non frangit ieiunium” mug!
+HERE